Kara Lawson – Is There Such a Thing as Too Driven?

 A young athlete reaches out to Duke basketball's Kara Lawson with an unusual problem: Her will to win is making her miserable.

-I run high school track, and recently I’ve become obsessed with being the best on my team.
-Like, it’s all I think about.
-I turn everything into a competition — even practice.
-This need to win motivates me to train hard and put everything into my races, but I’ve noticed I’m more impatient and stressed than before, and some of my teammates don’t want to be my friend because I take things so seriously.
+I run on the high-school athletics team, and recently I've become obsessed with being the best on my team.
+Like, it's all I think about.
+I turn everything into a competition—even training.
+This need to win motivates me to train hard and put everything into my races, but I've noticed I'm more impatient and stressed than before, and some of my teammates don't want to be my friend because I take things so seriously.
 Can I use this competitive drive as an edge, or will it end up getting in my way?

 Hungry but Also Miserable